Viggo Mortensen, King of The Road

 VM: Camera work and the choice of locations and the clothing and makeup: Everything was right.
 We really had to work.
 We were tired and worn out and we really were freezing.
 I couldn't very well show up looking extremely well fed.
 Kodi was lucky because he's just naturally a scrawny kid.
 But that was the least of it, really.
 It was much harder to go on this emotional challenge together.

-MJ: Did you have to bring more chocolate than usual to the set?
+MJ: You're know for bringing chocolate to the set.
+Did you have to bring more than usual?

 VM: I did eat a lot.
 That was my sustenance—I had bags of chocolate.
 But no, I didn't have to bring more than usual because Kodi doesn't like it that much, which was very weird.
 I had tons.